Sheltowee Trace Adventure Resort

 Picture

 Rafts below Cumberland Falls.
-Photo courtesy of Sheltowee Trace Adventure Resort
+Photo courtesy of Sheltowee Trace Adventure Resort.

 1) Eagle Falls

-This 44 foot waterfall is located inside Cumberland Falls State Resort.
+This 44 foot waterfall is located inside Cumberland Falls State Resort Park.
 It is accessible via a 1.5 mile moderately strenuous hike on the Eagle Falls trail, located on river left at the falls area.
 An added bonus is great views of Cumberland Falls as you hike the trail.
 You can also see this waterfall as you float down the river on the Cumberland Below the Falls whitewater rafting trip through Sheltowee Trace Adventure Resort.

 Picture